 Sheila Bugdanowitz Leadership Development Award

 Sheila was energetic about mentoring and guiding emerging leaders in the nonprofit community.
 To honor Sheila and continue her work, we established the Sheila Bugdanowitz Leadership Development Award.
-This annual award recognizes emerging nonprofit professionals in the Greater Denver community doing work that furthers the Foundation’s mission.
-Through the award, we will remember and honor Sheila for years to come.
+This award recognizes emerging nonprofit professionals in the Greater Denver community doing work that furthers the Foundation’s mission.

 If you would like to contribute to the award fund, gifts can be made online (please select the Sheila Bugdanowitz Leadership Development Award) or sent to 4500 Cherry Creek Drive South, Suite 900, Denver, CO 80246 (please add Sheila’s name in the check memo line).